diecatiamonteiro/final-project-mern/README.md

 ## 1. Project Overview

-The Greenroom is a web platform connecting artists and small venues in Berlin for performances, jam sessions, and gigs.
+The Greenroom is a web platform connecting artists and small venues in Germany for performances, jam sessions, and gigs.
 It provides a space where musicians, comedians, poets, and other performers can showcase their work and easily find performance opportunities, while venues can discover new talent and manage their bookings efficiently.

 ## 2. Core Features

 ### User Accounts & Authentication

-- User Registration & Login (Artists & Venues)
+- User Registration & Login (Artists & venues)
 - Welcome Email upon Signup (No email verification required)
-- Role Selection (Artist or Venue) upon Signup
+- Role Selection (Artist or venue) upon Signup
-- Guest Access (Limited Browsing, No Chat or Booking Access)
+- Guest Access (Limited browsing, no booking access or chat/contact)

-### Profile Management (Artists & Venues)
+### Profile Management in User Dashboard (Artists & Venues)

-- Edit profile information (bio, media, links, dates, revenue split)
+- Edit profile information (description, media, photos, revenue split, etc.)
-- Edit account settings (change email, update profile picture, update location)
+- Edit account settings (email, profile picture, etc.)
+- Set own available dates on calendar
-- Change password via user dashboard
+- Change password
 - Delete account and all associated data

 ### Artist and Venue Features

-- Create bio and upload media and links about their work/space
+- Create bio and upload media and photos about their work/space
 - Browse venues and artists and view individual profiles
-- Send & receive collaboration invitations
-- Chat with venues and artists (chat is unlocked after sending/receiving an invitation)
-- After chatting, venues send an offical offer to artists and artists accept/decline it
-- Both receive a confirmation email is offer is accepted
-- User dashboard is updated to show booked gigs
+- Set own available dates on dashboard
-- Rate and review artists and venues
+- Check availability and book an artist or venue via calendar (both artists and venues can do this)
+- Request a booking (both artists and venues can do this)
+- Receive a booking (both artists and venues can do this)
+- Received and made bookings are stored under My Bookings in the user dashboard
+- Once booking is accepted by the other party, the booking moves from My Bookings to My Gigs
+- When a booking is declined by the other party, an email is sent to both users and it is not kept in userdashboard BUT it is kept in DB
+- When a booking is cancelled by the other party, an email is sent to both users and it is not kept in userdashboard BUT it is kept in DB

 ### Platform-Wide Features

-- Search & filter system with text search for artist and venue names, and dropdown filters for location (neighbourhood/district), perfomance type (e.g., Music), Genres (e.g., Stand-up) and venue type (e.g., Bar)
+- Search & filter system with text search for artist and venue names, and dropdown filters for location (neighbourhood/district), perfomance type (e.g., Music) and venue type (e.g., Bar)
-- User dashboard (upcoming & past bookings, profile management)
+- User dashboard (upcoming & past bookings, profile and user data management)
-- Chat system for artist-venue interactions (socket.io or notifications received in the user dashboard)
+- Contact user feature by email or social links
 - Responsive design (accessible across devices)

 ### Possible Future Features

 - Admin controls
 - Notifications system (for new messages, invitations, and gig offers)
+- Review and rating system

 ## 3. User Stories